Cafayate is a beautiful city in the province of Salta, northwestern Argentina. Well known for its fabulous wines.

-In the vicinity of the square you will find picturesque places to have a drink, shops and right in front of the Cathedral is the artisan market.
+In the vicinity of the square, you will find picturesque places to have a drink, and shops, and the artisan market right in front of the Cathedral.

 Visit the Vine and Wine Museum

-The wine museum is very busy, it’s pretty awesome.
-Here you will learn how all the elements have their role in making a good wine.
-You start with the history of wine, as the cultivation began in this area and you will know which are the most cultivated wines at the highest level in the world.
+You start with the history of wine, as the cultivation began in this area, and you will know which are the most cultivated wines at the highest level in the world.

 I was in “Vasija Secreta” and “El Porvenir” in Cafayate.
-But there are many more, in some you have to make a reservation and in others you can go directly, they have visits very often.
+But there are many more, in some you have to make a reservation and in others, you can go directly, they have visited very often.

 Visit a Community Tourism Network